 5. Disclosure of your information

-We may disclose some or all of the data we collect from you when you the website to the following third parties:
+We may disclose some or all of the data we collect from you when you use our website to the following third parties:

-- Analytics and search engine providers that assist us in the improvement and optimisation of our App including
+- Analytics and search engine providers that assist us in the improvement and optimisation of our website including

 i.
 Google Analytics;